PECOS-packages/PECOS/docs/user-guide/surface-gadgets.md

 For background on gate teleportation in general, see Gottesman, section 4.5 of [arXiv:0904.2557](https://arxiv.org/abs/0904.2557).
-Here the resource is a projected logical-Y state whose sign depends on the projection outcomes.
+Here the resource is a projected logical-Y state whose sign depends on the syndrome projection outcomes.
 It is prepared by H followed by a physical S layer on every ancilla data qubit, then syndrome projection.
-The implementation performs no frame processing or conditional correction.
+Both forms prepare the data in |0_L>, an S eigenstate, so this experiment cannot distinguish S from identity.
+The builder records the readout the correction depends on (the ancilla's final logical-Z bits, in `injection_readouts` in the circuit metadata and in `build_algorithm_descriptor()`) and nothing applies the
+correction: with parity 1 a logical Z on the data patch would be required.
+Neither the resource sign nor this correction is processed by any decoder.

 ```python
 program = module["make_sz_teleportation"](2, 2, 2)